-It has been confirmed by Anglian Water that the growth figures assessed for this WCS study are catered for in the 2040 prediction of supply and demand deficits in the relevant WRZs under average conditions.
-Therefore, conclusions on available water supply from AWS WRMP196 can be used directly in this study to inform and support the Local Plan.
+It has been confirmed by Anglian Water that the growth figures proposed within the GNLP are catered for in the 2045 prediction of supply and demand deficits in the three WRZs under average conditions.
+Therefore, conclusions on available water supply from AWS WRMP196 can be used directly in this study to inform and support the GNLP.